carine-h/carine-h.github.io/posts/blog_9.md

 - This plot reveals the following key patterns:
   - For most states, I overpredicted the democratic vote share
   - Biden's vote share was especially overpredicted in traditionally red states like OK, AR, TN, etc.
-    - While Trump won these states, the overprediction indicates that polls and classical indicators in predictive models (like the economy) have fallen victim to polarization - in predominantly Republican states, there was a more favorable analysis of these factors for Trump than there would haave been in previous elections
+    - While Trump won these states, the overprediction indicates that polls and classical indicators in predictive models (like the economy) have fallen victim to polarization - in predominantly Republican states, there was a more favorable analysis of these factors for Trump than there would have been in previous elections

 ## Where I Went Wrong
 I propose three major hypotheses for my model's pitfalls: